Auction News

 First edition copies of sets of Lord of the Rings books are commonly sold for tens of thousands of pounds.
 But exceptional volumes can realise much more.

-Earlier this year, a first-edition, presentation copy of The Hobbit was sold for just short of $90,000, and a set of signed, presentation copy, first-editions of Lord of the Rings (in not very good condition and with no dust jackets) made around $60,000 at the same auction.
+Earlier this year, a first-edition, presentation copy of The Hobbit sold for just short of $90,000, and a set of signed, presentation copy, first-editions of Lord of the Rings (in poor condition and with no dust jackets) made around $60,000 at the same auction.

 The set is currently the second-highest valued item in Heritage’s October auction of books.